department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/water-vietnam.md

 ### Can I get disability compensation from VA?

-Yes, if:
+Yes, if you have 1 or more health problems linked to Agent Orange:
-  - You have 1 or more health problems believed to be caused by contact with Agent Orange, and
+  - Your military record shows that you were aboard 1 of the U.S. Navy and Coast Guard ships that entered Vietnam’s inland waterways
-  - Your military record shows that you were aboard 1 of the U.S. Navy and Coast Guard ships that entered Vietnam’s inland waterways, or
+  OR
   - You came ashore in Vietnam

 [See a list of Agent Orange‒related health problems](https://www.vets.gov/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases/).